Nunavut Arctic College

 Founded 1995 | Iqaluit, NU

-Nunavut Arctic College is the only post-secondary institution in the territory, and it offers degree, diploma and certificate programs in areas such as language and culture, business, fine arts and the environment.
+Nunavut Arctic College is the only post-secondary institution in the territory, and it offers degree, diploma and certificate programs in areas such as language and culture, art and design, business and health and wellness.
 The college also offers apprenticeship, trades and adult basic education programs.
+One of the school’s strongest programs is its two-year diploma in environmental technology, designed to prepare grads for in-demand careers in the region, such as fish and wildlife conservation, environmental protection, and resource development and management.

 The Kivalliq campus is home to the Sanatuliqsarvik Trades Training Centre, the territory’s leading trades training facility.
 Residences are available on three campuses and have space for both individuals and families.